MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-cross-cutting-issues.md

 ## Automation

-A holistic approach in automation of deployment and management activities can maximize the reliability and operability of the workload.
+A holistic approach to automation of deployment and management activities can maximize the reliability and operability of the workload.

 ### Recommendations